matty-plumski/SNAP_decisions/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title: |
- VUW Centre for Simulation, Numerical methods, Analytics and Programming (VUW-SNAP)
+ VUW Centre for Simulation, Numerical methods, Analytics and Programming
 hero_media: Bmim_BI4_NCIplot_1.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.